-The Buddhist religion – Devas, Asuras and more
+The Buddhist religion – Devas, Asuras, and more

 Buddhists imagined Devas to be invisible to the eye, non-human creatures and the name means “shining ones”.
 People believed that devas are more powerful, longer-lived, and, in general, much happier than humans.
-On the other hand, Asuras, originally meant a supernatural spirit, either good or bad – they often challenged various aspects of the Gods too.
-It appears, Buddhist culture is very frugal when it comes to evil and demon characters.
+On the other hand, Asuras originally meant a supernatural spirit, either good or bad – they often challenged various aspects of the Gods too.
+It appears Buddhist culture is very frugal when it comes to evil and demon characters.

 The Norse mythology – Valkyrie and… Loki

-Angels’ predecessor in Western culture were the Valkyries.
+Angels’ predecessors in Western culture were the Valkyries.
 They are imagined as winged creatures, who are taking dead warriors’ souls to the great hall of Valhalla (heaven).
 Mythology describes them as shield maidens with golden hair and snowy arms, who served to the heroes in Valhalla.
 Again, in Norse mythology, there aren’t many evil spirits and demons, and one of the most recognized characters, that could be considered evil, is Loki.
 Like Prometheus, Loki is considered a god of fire, he often changes shape and sex, and sometimes helps the gods, but at other times causes trouble.
 He has horns too!
-His wife is a demon of sorrow, his father – a giant, even his child, a dog/wolf is a demon of destruction.
+His wife is a demon of sorrow, his father – is a giant, even his child, a dog/wolf is a demon of destruction.
 What a family!